 Canada expels Indian diplomat as it probes possible link to Sikh’s slaying.
-India rejects allegation
+India denies allegation

 “We are deeply concerned about the allegations referenced by Prime Minister Trudeau,” White House National Security Council spokesperson Adrienne Watson.
 “We remain in regular contact with our Canadian partners.
 It is critical that Canada’s investigation proceed and the perpetrators be brought to justice.”

-Joly also said she would raise the issue with her peers in the G7 on Monday evening in New York City ahead of the United Nations General Assembly
+Joly also said she would raise the issue with her peers in the G7 on Monday evening in New York City ahead of the United Nations General Assembly.

-Opposition New Democrat leader Jagmeet Singh, who is himself Sikh, called it outrageous and shocking.
+Canadian opposition New Democrat leader Jagmeet Singh, who is himself Sikh, called it outrageous and shocking.
 Singh said he grew up hearing stories that challenging India’s record on human rights might prevent you from getting a visa to travel there.

 “But to hear the prime minister of Canada corroborate a potential link between a murder of a Canadian citizen on Canadian soil by a foreign government is something I could never have imagined,” Singh said.